Wielding Occam's razor: Fast and frugal retail forecasting: Introduction

-\cite{Goldstein2009-rl} demonstrate that fast and frugal heuristics that humans often use, give remarkably precise estimates.
-They show that fast and frugal heuristics achieve robustness through simplicity.
-The authors warn practitioners about the use of overly complex models: ``the danger is that complex methods become an end in themselves, a ritual to impress others, and at the same time opportunities to learn how to do things better are missed.
+\cite{Goldstein2009-rl} demonstrate that fast and frugal heuristics often used in human judgment can give remarkably precise estimates.
+These fast and frugal heuristics achieve their robustness through simplicity.
+The authors warn practitioners about the use of overly complex models: ``The danger is that complex methods become an end in themselves, a ritual to impress others, and at the same time opportunities to learn how to do things better are missed.
 Learning requires some form of transparency, which forecasters can best achieve when they understand what they are doing'' \citep[][p.
 770]{Goldstein2009-rl}.
 We thus propose that fast and frugal forecasting may be beneficial for retail firms.

-\cite{Nikolopoulos2018-wa} also argue for suboptimal forecasting solutions.
-They examine how a suboptimal search for the smoothing parameter in the simple exponential smoothing method will lead to an average forecasting performance that is statistically indifferent to the more computationally expensive, optimal search.
+In related research, \cite{Nikolopoulos2018-wa} examined how a suboptimal search for the smoothing parameter in the simple exponential smoothing method will lead to an average forecasting performance that is statistically indifferent to the more computationally expensive, optimal search.
 The authors conclude that accepting suboptimal solutions will not affect the quality of the forecasts but will save significant resources in terms of producing these forecasts.
-Another attempt to obtain fast (but suboptimal) forecasts was made by \cite{Ashouri2019-ac}, who propose a tree-based clustering approach for producing time series forecasts in an aggregate fashion instead of individual series modeling.

-In this paper, we shift the focus from the search of (sub)optimal parameters to the search of (sub)optimal models.
-We focus on two well-studied and most-commonly-used forecasting families: exponential smoothing \citep{Hyndman2002, Gardner2006} and Autoregressive Integrated Moving Average (ARIMA) \citep{box2008}.
+We first focus on two well-studied and common forecasting families: exponential smoothing \citep{Hyndman2002} and Autoregressive Integrated Moving Average (ARIMA) \citep{box2008}.
 Automatic algorithms based on information criteria have been proposed to select the best model within each of these two families \citep{Hyndman2008b}.
-Fitting and parameterizing all applicable models, however, can be a computationally expensive task while the additional performance benefits are not clear.
+Fitting and parameterizing all applicable models, however, can be computationally expensive.